 The recent world's financial crisis limited demand and sales in the whole IT business starting from the second part of 2008.
-This situation continued in the first quarter of 2009, but beginning from Q3 2009 signals of recovery started to be seen in particular markets.
-The IT distribution sector growth prospects depend on the overall IT spending, which is highly correlated to GDP growth, and the level of saturation of a particular market, i.e. PC ownership and internet/broadband technology usage.
-Having in mind the Company's geographical presence in markets that are less penetrated that the Western Europe, and having seen growth in sales beginning from Q3 2009, the Company's management has all grounds to believe that the market in 2010 will grow again.
-Because of many factors affecting this business nowadays, it is hard to estimate the pace of this growth at the general level of the IT industry.
-However due to upgraded product portfolio and large geographical presence, the management believes that in 2010 the Company will be able to increase its revenues by at least 10% year-on-year.
+Signals of recovery started to be seen in particular markets beginning in Q4 2009.
+This continued in 2010 when the crisis was easing in our main markets - namely Russia and Ukraine.
+This enables the Company to be optimistic about the 2011 and the years to follow, as the IT distribution sector growth prospects depend on the overall IT spending, which is highly correlated to GDP growth, and the level of saturation of a particular market, i.e. PC ownership and internet/broadband technology usage.

+Having in mind the Company's geographical presence in markets that are less penetrated than the Western Europe, and having seen significant growth in sales in 2010, compared to 2009, the Company's management has all grounds to believe that the market in 2011 will grow again.
+However it is not expected that this growth rate will be similar to 2010, as the comparable numbers will be much different (as 2009 was under crisis and 2010 was time of getting out of crisis).

+Although there are many factors affecting this business nowadays, it is hard to estimate the pace of growth at the general level of the IT industry.
+However due to upgraded product portfolio and large geographical presence, the management believes that in 2011 the Company will be able to increase its revenues by 11.49% to 14.98% and net profit to at least U.S.\$ 6 million following stronger market position and upgraded product portfolio.
+This clearly underlines the Group's market strategy - focusing on increasing effectiveness and gross and net profit margins.

 The graphs below indicate the potential growth of the markets where the group operates.
 However it is very important to stress out that all these graphs and data were generated before the global economic crisis appeared and severely affected all markets we operate.
-Therefore in the Company's management opinion all the charts should be read in parallel with any recent surveys available, taking into account the changes of the business environment across the globe.
+Therefore, in the Company's management opinion all the charts should be read in parallel with any recent surveys available, taking into account the changes of the business environment across the globe.